Memory-Dominated Quantum Criticality as a Universal Route to High-Temperature Superconductivity: V. Experimental consequences of memory--dominated critical dynamics

 A distinctive prediction of the present theory concerns dynamical response in the normal state.
 As shown in Sec.~II, a flat TDOS produces a marginal nonanalytic retarded kernel with

 corresponding in the time domain to a universal long--memory kernel $K(t)\sim 1/t$.
 This implies scale--free temporal correlations extending over broad time windows.

-Such long--time tails can produce $1/f$--type noise spectra and anomalously slow relaxation, phenomena widely reported in strange metals and cuprate superconductors.
+Such long-time tails naturally produce \(1/f\)-type noise spectra and anomalously slow relaxation, phenomena widely reported in strange metals and cuprate superconductors.
 Unlike conventional overdamped criticality, where correlations decay exponentially and dynamics is effectively Markovian, the memory--dominated regime predicts non-Markovian response with persistent temporal structure.
 Because the same slow--mode reservoir controls both pairing enhancement and dynamical response, superconducting and normal--state anomalies become two manifestations of a single infrared spectral reorganization.
+Related derivations are presented in Appendix~G.